ftclausen/ftclausen.github.io/_posts/2017-03-13-lessons_learned_supporting_ci_for_a_javascript_project.markdown

 ## Use Packages Instead of Cloning Repos

-**Why?**: Speed.
+**Why?** Speed.
 Simplicity.
 It is quick and easy to install a package.

 By using packages you can more simply pull down dependencies and also make your build more repeatable by depending on particular versions rather than